koleshkos/Pikadu/README.md

 # Pikadu
-Learn HTML, CSS and JS on project Pikadu for GLO Academy
+Learn HTML, CSS and JS on project Pikadu from GLO Academy